CS-Outreach-Session/Cyber-Hygiene/Keystroke logging attacks/README.md

 ## Scanning a Keylogger Output File

-Below is a text file (log.txt) containing what a large data sample from a keylogger may look like.
+Below is a text file (log.txt) containing what a data sample from a keylogger output file may look like.

 Your task is to scan the recorded data for potentially useful information a hacker would be interested in.

-You should try infer what each peice of data might be used for.
-For example, email addresses, computer login details etc.
+Try to infer what the context of each piece of data is used for.

 [log.txt](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/Keystroke%20logging%20attacks/log.txt)